-Once I graduated, I continued to make these cinnamon buns.
-When I was growing up, my Mom was not very good at making cinnamon buns, so when I baked them, my Dad and brother both showered me with praises (in Mom’s defense, she does make great cinnamon rolls now).
-The recipe has been tweaked in the past 20 years, but has always been a favourite.
+The recipe has been tweaked in the past 20+ years, but has always been a favourite.
 I hope you will enjoy this gluten free version of Mrs. Braun’s cinnamon rolls.
 I bet I could bake these for her, and she would never know they were gluten free.

-- 2 tablespoons (40 grams) corn syrup (or maple syrup)
+- 2 Tablespoons corn syrup (or maple syrup)

 - pinch of salt

-- 1/4 cup (45 grams) instant vanilla pudding mix (dry) OR dry milk powder
+- 1/4 cup instant vanilla pudding mix (dry) OR dry milk powder

 - 1 large egg, room temperature

-- Over low heat, in a small saucepan, heat butter, brown sugar, Tbsp.
-(40 grams) corn syrup (or maple syrup), stirring until sugar dissolves.
-Add vanilla extract, whipping cream and a pinch of salt.
+- Over low heat, in a small saucepan, heat butter, brown sugar, and corn syrup (or maple syrup), stirring until sugar dissolves.
+Add whipping cream, vanilla extract, and a pinch of salt.
 Stir to incorporate.
 Remove from heat and pour into the bottom of a greased 9×13 pan with high sides.

 - In the bowl of your stand mixer, mix all dry ingredients until combined.
 Set aside.

-- Put water and margarine in a glass measuring cup and microwave just until the margarine has melted.
+- Put water and butter in a glass measuring cup and microwave just until the butter has melted.
 Remove from microwave and stir.
 Add milk, stir.
 Add other wet ingredients and whisk to combine.